-NSHSS supports over 1.3 million lifetime members, ages 15 to 32, from 160 countries and is recognized as the world’s largest honor society for young high achievers.
+NSHSS supports over 2 million lifetime members, ages 15 to 32, from 170 countries and is recognized as the world’s largest honor society for young high achievers.
 As the president of NSHSS, James is a mentor for high school students from freshmen to seniors and to college students making the transition to their career.
-NSHSS is designed to recognize diverse students and encourage them to be a positive influence through service, leadership, and volunteer programs.

 James was the youngest recipient of the American Eagle Award from the Invest In America National Council presented in the U.S. Senate.
 This award is bestowed upon recipients who exemplify outstanding leadership and make significant contributions to the American free enterprise system.
 Other recipients include President Ronald Reagan, Malcolm Forbes and former Chief Justice of the Supreme Court, Warren Berger.

 As a visionary, pioneer and author, James has enjoyed the opportunities to connect with and serve his community in various roles.
 These roles include serving on the Inter-Association Task Force on Alcohol and Other Substance Abuse, which sponsors Alcohol Awareness Weeks on college campuses throughout the United States.
 James also served as a strategist for the Office of Substance Abuse Prevention of the U.S. Department of Health and Human Services.
 He also served on the board of directors for the Friends' Health Connection, an advocacy organization connecting people with similar health conditions with each other and to vital resources.